Get the facts about Senate Bill 43:

 The Missouri Commission on Human Rights, the Civil Rights Enforcement Agency of the City of St. Louis and the Kansas City Human Rights Commission will lose both federal enforcement jurisdiction and federal contracts valued at hundreds of thousands of dollars over the course of the next six months as a direct result of SB 43.
 Whether businesses, conventions, entertainment entities, etc. choose to boycott Missouri remains to be seen, and our actions going forward may well determine how severe the economic impact becomes.

-For 19 years, PROMO has introduced the Missouri Nondiscrimination Act (MONA) in both the Missouri House and Senate.
+For more than 19 years, PROMO has introduced the Missouri Nondiscrimination Act (MONA) in both the Missouri House and Senate.
 This includes working alongside bill sponsors, our legislative champions, to pass legislation that would add sexual orientation and gender identity to the protected categories in the Missouri Human Rights Act in regards to employment, housing, and public accommodations.
 Now, going into our 20th year introducing this bill in some form, we find ourselves in a new world.
 The world after SB 43.

 For 19 years, we knew that the other protected categories including race, sex, religion, national origin, and others, had legal recourse when facing discrimination in employment, housing, and public accommodations.
-PROMO worked to ensure that LGBT people were included in that list of protected categories in the future.
+PROMO worked to ensure that LGBTQ people were included in that list of protected categories in the future.
 But after SB 43 passed and went into law on August 28, 2017, the entire Human Rights Act is at stake.
 Now, we find ourselves working to include sexual orientation and gender identity to a law that was gutted and made weaker when SB 43 went into law on August 28, 2017.

 This work is still critical.
-It is critical for LGBT people as well as every other person protected in the Human Rights Act, and we will continue to make the case that every Missourian should have the opportunity to work hard and provide for their families, free from discrimination.
+It is critical for LGBTQ people as well as every other person protected in the Human Rights Act, and we will continue to make the case that every Missourian should have the opportunity to work hard and provide for their families, free from discrimination.

 WHAT CAN I DO?